Florida Wrongful Death in Nursing Homes Lawyer

 - The resident sustained loss, injury, death, or damage as a result of the breach

 However, because nursing home residents often have underlying medical conditions, it can sometimes be difficult to prove that a nursing home and its staff directly caused a resident’s death.
-To prove that a nursing home acted negligently, a Florida wrongful death in nursing home lawyer may have to conduct a thorough investigation of a nursing home’s policies, a resident’s medical history and condition, and the level of care the nursing home provided.
+In Florida, to prove that a nursing home acted negligently and caused a death, a lawyer may have to conduct a thorough investigation of a nursing home’s policies, a resident’s medical history, and condition, and the level of care the home provided.

 There are two separate categories of wrongful death damages that a family can seek.
 Florida Statutes §400.023(b) provides that in a case where a family loses a loved one due to negligence, they must elect to pursue either survival damages or wrongful death damages.